Moddable-OpenSource/moddable/documentation/devices/moddable-four.md

 - [Using the Moddable SDK with nRF52](./nrf52.md) explains how to get set-up for development, supported devices, and more.
 - [nRF52 Low Power Notes](./nRF52-low-power.md) describes the techniques and APIs to maximize battery life by minimizing power consumption.
-- The `commodetto` subdirectory, which contains resources related to Commodetto--a bitmap graphics library that provides a 2D graphics API--and Poco, a lightweight rendering engine.
+- The `commodetto` [directory](../../examples/commodetto), which contains resources related to Commodetto--a bitmap graphics library that provides a 2D graphics API--and Poco, a lightweight rendering engine.
-- The `piu` subdirectory, which contains resources related to Piu, a user interface framework that makes it easier to create complex, responsive layouts.
+- The `piu` [directory](../../examples/piu), which contains resources related to Piu, our user interface framework for creating complex, responsive layouts.
-- The `pins` subdirectory, which contains resources related to supported hardware protocols (digital, analog, PWM, I2C, etc.).
+- The `pins` [directory](../../examples/pins), which contains resources related to supported hardware protocols (digital, analog, PWM, I²C, etc.).
 A number of drivers for common off-the-shelf sensors and corresponding example apps are also available.

 <a id="support"></a>
 ### Support